Updated May 2023

 If you’ve ever dreamed of strolling beneath an endless canopy of California redwoods, Muir Woods is everything you’ve imagined.
 This National Monument comprises well over 500 acres of coastal redwoods, the tallest type of tree on Earth.
 While there are trees of all ages and sizes in the park, many are over 600 years old and some reach heights of up to 250 feet.The density of these fog-loving trees creates a wonderland for woodland creatures, forest-floor wildflowers, and hikers alike.
 The park has six miles of trails, with loops for all levels and time frames starting at half an hour.
 Longer loops will take you through Muir Woods and all the way into Mount Tamalpais State Park, another densely wooded favorite destination among Bay Area hikers.

 On weekends and holidays starting in March and continuing through the summer, a Muir Woods shuttle bus picks up just north of the Golden Gate Bridge and takes visitors right to the park.
-From the Civic Center, not far from HI San Francisco City Center, hop a #70, #80, or #10 Golden Gate Transit bus to the Marin City stop (45 minutes each way), then grab the Muir Woods shuttle.
+Weekday shuttle service is also available June through mid-August.
+To get to the shuttle, take the ferry from San Francisco across the Bay to the Larkspur Ferry Terminal.

-Urban wineries, a massive outdoor flea market, and stunning views of the city are just a few of the draws for visitors to this man-made island in the San Francisco Bay.
-To learn more about what makes Treasure Island the city’s “next big thing,” check out our in-depth guide.
+Urban wineries, massive modern sculptures, and stunning views of the city are just a few of the draws for visitors to this man-made island in the San Francisco Bay.

 Getting to Treasure Island is as easy as boarding the bus.
 MUNI’s #108 bus leaves every 15 minutes from downtown San Francisco, and will zip you across the new Bay Bridge and over to Treasure Island in a matter of minutes.